Caroline Chikezie: Career

 After roles in Holby City, Casualty, and the award-winning British film Babymother, Chikezie landed her first major role as bitchy Sasha Williams in As If in 2001.
 In 2004, she landed a regular role as Kyle Pascoe's girlfriend Elaine Hardy in Series Three of Footballer's Wives.

 Other television work includes 40, Judas Kiss, Free Fall, and Brothers and Sisters.

 She appeared as Lisa Hallett, a member of the secret organization of Torchwood who had been transformed into a half-human half-Cyberman in "Cyberwoman", an episode of Torchwood, and as Tamara, a fellow demon hunter, in the 3rd-season premiere of Supernatural.
 In 2018, she starred as a recurring character, Queen Tamlin of Leah in the 2nd season of Shannara Chronicles.

 She also starred as Angela Ochello in the hit EbonyLife Television series, The Governor.

-From 2023 she played Noma in the popular Starz television series, Power Book II: Ghost.
+From 2023 to 2024, she played Noma in the popular Starz television series, Power Book II: Ghost.